UK Edition. Click here for US version.

 Posology and method of administration

-Adults and children over 12: Contents of one sachet dissolved by stirring in
+Adults, the elderly and children aged 16 and over: Content of one sachet dissolved by

-Hypersensitivity to paracetamol, phenylephrine or any other ingredient.
+Hypersensitivity to paracetamol, phenylephrine or to any of the excipients listed

 Severe coronary heart disease and cardiovascular disorders.